Sticky Cannabis vs. Dry Cannabis: What’s the Difference?

 No two cannabis cultivars are identical.
-Though there is some debate, most experts agree there are thousands of cannabis cultivars, each with their own unique biology and experience when consumed.
-Some cannabis flower has bright orange pistils, some have fragrant piney scents, some are bushy with wide leaves, and some are densely dusted with trichomes, as if they were rolled in very fine sugar granules.
-Another variable in cannabis flower is its “dryness” versus its “stickiness.”
+Though there is some debate, most experts agree there are thousands of cannabis cultivars, each with its unique biology and experience when consumed.
+Some cannabis flower has bright orange pistils, some have fragrant piney scents, some are bushy with broad leaves, and some are densely dusted with trichomes as if they were rolled in very fine sugar granules.
+Another variable in cannabis is dry weed vs sticky weed.

-Some cannabis users that are accustomed to cannabis from the illegitimate market (sometimes called the black market) have preconceived notions about the relative dryness and stickiness of cannabis flower.
+Some cannabis users who are accustomed to cannabis from the illegitimate market (sometimes called the black market) have preconceived notions about the relative dryness and stickiness of cannabis flower.
 The relationship between dryness, stickiness, and quality in cannabis flower is much more complex than most people think.
+Take an up-close, thorough look at dry vs wet weed below and how it truly affects your experience as a cannabis consumer.

 Sticky Cannabis vs. Moist Cannabis

 There is an important distinction that should be made regarding cannabis stickiness and moisture.
-Moist cannabis is often mistaken with sticky cannabis, and vice versa.
-To know the difference, it’s important to understand the curing and drying process.
+Sticky marijuana is often mistaken for moist marijuana, and vice versa.
+To know the difference between “sticky” and “moist,” it’s important to understand the curing and drying process.

 Curing and drying cannabis

-Improper drying and curing makes cannabis less potent, with harsher smoke.
+Drying cannabis improperly or missteps during curing makes cannabis less potent, with harsher smoke.
 Many of the cannabinoids and terpenes are sensitive to temperature and humidity.
-Rushing the process, improper drying and curing environments, or heating the flower to dry it diminishes its potency and terpenes.
-Curing ensures THCA is converted to THC (the psychoactive cannabinoid responsible for the “high”), and terpenes degrade outside of their ideal temperatures and humidities.
+Rushing the process, improper drying and curing environments, or heating the flower to dry diminishes its potency and terpenes.
+Curing ensures THCA is converted to THC (the psychoactive cannabinoid responsible for the “high”), and terpenes degrade outside their ideal temperatures and humidities.
 Additionally, excessively wet or moist cannabis produces harsher smoke, a higher chance of mold, and lower potency.

-Unfortunately, mistaking moisture for stickiness is commonplace, especially among cannabis users that grew accustomed to flower from the illegitimate market.
+Unfortunately, mistaking moisture for stickiness is commonplace, especially among cannabis users who grew accustomed to flower purchased from an unlicensed or illegitimate seller.

 Illegitimate market cannabis and moisture